 It may seem like a lengthy routine but it actually only totals about 4 minutes.
 If you value your oral health and want to spend less time in a dental chair, it will be worth your time, we promise!

-For more assistance, or to make an appointment with Dr. Safa, Dr. Anderson, Dr. Vu or Dr. Soumeeh, please call our office in Pasadena at Pasadena Endodontix Office Phone Number 626-304-3636.
+For more assistance, or to make an appointment with Dr. Safa, Dr. Vu, Dr. Soumeeh or Dr. Byun, please call our office in Pasadena at Pasadena Endodontix Office Phone Number 626-304-3636.

 Comments are closed.